tamanna037/Online_Bookshop/README.md

 **Description:**

-Designed database for Online book store and developed an web app implementing the database using Oracle SQL & JAVA in background.
+Designed a database for Online book store and developed an web app implementing the database using Oracle SQL & JAVA in background.